TobikoData/sqlmesh/docs/concepts/models/seed_models.md

 test_db.national_holidays ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100.0% • 1/1 • 0:00:00
 ```

-After successful plan application you can now query the table which resulted from model evaluation:
+After successful plan application, you can now query the table that resulted from model evaluation:
 ```bash
 $ sqlmesh fetchdf "SELECT * FROM test_db.national_holidays"